Anatomy of Agentic Memory: Taxonomy and Empirical Analysis of Evaluation and System Limitations

 HOW IT WORKS

-Anatomy of Agentic Memory — structural taxonomy plus empirical stress tests
+Anatomy of Agentic Memory — structure-first taxonomy plus empirical bottleneck analysis

 DIAGRAM